 WHAT IT’S ALL ABOUT

-Scroll down the page and see what’s happening on the day itself – good local food, special guest chefs, children’s cookery workshops at our Family Kitchen, live Cookery Theatre, Street Theatre from Bell and Bullock, park & ride on the Whitby Vintage Bus, and public transport info too.
+Scroll down the page and see what’s happening on the day itself – great local food, special guest chefs, live Cookery Theatre, festival fringe, park & ride and public transport info too!

 Admission to the Festival is FREE – we try to ensure the Festival is accessible to as many people as possible – but please feel free to pop a donation into any of the official collection boxes on the stalls if you’re feeling flush.